temptemp3/beard.sh/README.md

-# clipboy
+# Beard.sh

+Grow scripts like a beard!
-Framework for building extensible run-anywhere shell scripts in bash for a personal assistant
+Minimalist framework for building extensible bash scripts.
+Includes:
+- Commands for code generation of functions, scripts, commands, and subcommands
+- Install command for setup without quickstart

 ---

 ## quickstart

-Run the following script and give it a name.
+Run the script bellow and give it a name.
 That's it.

 ```
 {